cirrax/openstack-nagios-plugins/README.md

 results' as input on stdin. and calculates the sum of load- and full- duration and the number of failed scenarios.

-check_nova-images
+check_glance-images
 -----------------

-Lists nova images and gets timing
+Lists glance images and gets timing

 check_neutron-routers
 ---------------------